pmineiro/musique-off/answerable/README.md

 * Use gated soft ref updating.
 * Live subsample the training dataset to (approximately) match the hop moments with the dev set.

 This takes about 4 A100-days to run and will dump a bunch of checkpoints to the current directory.
+Alternatively, you can use [snapshots/onetrainingpass](snapshots/onetrainingpass) which contains the final checkpoint from a single training pass on the training set.

 ## Evaluate the answerable solution (on the validation set)